2011 Oklahoma Sooners football team: Roster

 On May 19, 2011, Austin Box, a linebacker finishing his junior year at Oklahoma, was found dead in his home.
-El Reno Police Chief Ken Brown said officers and medics responded to a call at a house in the town about 30 miles west of Oklahoma City at about 9:25 AM concerning an unresponsive male "with unknown medical issues."
+El Reno Police Chief Ken Brown said officers and medics responded to a call at a house in the town about 30 miles west of Oklahoma City at about 9:25 a.m. concerning an unresponsive male "with unknown medical issues."
 Brown identified the man as Box and said he first was taken to an El Reno hospital, then transferred by air ambulance to Mercy Hospital in Oklahoma City.
 Box died a short time later.
 Sophomore running back Jonathan Miller announced after the season opener against Tulsa that he intended to transfer from Oklahoma.
 Five days after Miller announced he would be transferring, junior running back Jermie Calhoun announced he would also transfer out.
 On October 24, sophomore Austin Haywood announced he would also be transferring from Oklahoma at the end of the semester.